 - Robustness against outliers: As already explained several times, the main advantage of the median is that it changes little or not at all even in the case of extreme values and outliers, and, in contrast to the mean value, is significantly more robust against these phenomena.
 As it relates solely to the position of the data, the level of the data and its differences only play a subordinate role.

-- Better representation with skewed distributions: In the case of skewed distributions, such as income statistics or real estate prices, this ratio often presents a more realistic picture compared to the mean.
-Such data is often skewed to the right, causing the mean to be pulled upwards unnaturally, making the median a better center of the data.
+- Better representation with skewed distributions: For skewed distributions, such as income statistics or real estate prices, the median often represents a more realistic picture compared to the mean.
+Such data is often skewed to the right, which causes the mean to be pulled upwards unnaturally and thus a better center of the data can be displayed.

-- Easy interpretation: The median can be interpreted quickly and easily, even with large data sets, and can therefore be easily understood by a non-specialist audience.
-The simple calculation method makes it much less complicated, which results in greater acceptance by the audience in reports or presentations, for example.
+- Easy interpretation: This key figure can be interpreted quickly and easily, even with large data sets, and can therefore be easily understood by a non-specialist audience.
+The way it is calculated makes it much less complicated, which makes it more acceptable to the audience in reports or presentations, for example.

-- Use with ordinal data: Finally, unlike the average, this key figure can also be used with ordinal data with rating scales or rankings, making it much more flexible to use.
+- Use with ordinal data: Finally, unlike the average, the median can also be used with ordinal data with rating scales or rankings, making it much more flexible to use.
 In market research, for example, this is a further advantage that makes it possible for the data to be neither measurable nor interval-scaled.

-- Loss of detail: Since the median is only based on the position of the data and does not take into account the distances between the data points, this key figure loses important information about the position and distribution of the data.
-However, in distributions in which the distances play an important role, such as with measured values in scientific experiments, this is an exclusion criterion.
+- Loss of detail: As the median is only based on the location of the data and does not take into account the distances between the data points, this key figure loses important information about the location and distribution of the data.
+This is an exclusion criterion in distributions in which the distances play an important role, such as for measured values in scientific experiments.

-- Sensitivity to data changes in even data sets: For even data sets, this metric is calculated as the average of the two middle data points.
-As a result, it can be susceptible to data changes in such a scenario, especially if the sample is particularly small.
+- Sensitivity to data changes in even data sets: For even data sets, the median is calculated as the average of the two middle data points.
+This can make it susceptible to data changes in such a scenario, especially if the sample is particularly small.

 - Limited significance with normally distributed data: With normally distributed or symmetrical data, the median hardly differs from the mean, as outliers only play a minor role.
 As both values are then almost identical, the median offers no advantages and may even provide less information about the distribution itself.
 The mean, on the other hand, together with the standard deviation, can already describe important properties of the distribution.